-The ESPECRP will support a series of sub-projects over the course of its implementation.
-The type of sub-projects are described in Section 2 of this ESMF.
-Each sub-project will be screened for social and environmental risks (including OHS risks) and impacts applying PWP ,SMEPs, and SFD screening tools which already reviewed and aligned with WB ESF.
-Screening and classification will be completed prior to approval of sub-projects and signing of the Financial Agreement.
+The ESPECRP and AF1 & AF2 will support a series of sub-projects over the course of its implementation.
+The type of subprojects is described in Section 2 of this ESMF.
+Each sub-project will be screened for social and environmental risks (including OHS risks) and impacts applying PWP, SMEPs, and SFD screening tools which already reviewed and aligned with WB ESF and are annexed to this instrument.
+Screening and classification will be completed prior to approval of subprojects and signing of the Financial Agreement.
 The screening of sub-projects will also be updated if there are any significant changes in the sub-project's design or context that may materially change its social and environmental risk profile.

-Sub-project screening and categorization should be conducted at the earliest stage of design when sufficient information is available for this purpose.
+.
 Based on the screening, the sub-project is categorized according to the degree of potential social and environmental risks and impacts.
 In some cases, applicability of specific SES requirements will need to be determined through additional scoping, assessment, or management review.
 The screening process results in one of the following three categories for the proposed sub-project

 - Low Risk: Projects that include activities with minimal or no risks of adverse social or environmental impacts.
 Further assessment of potential adverse social and environmental risks and impacts is not required. - Moderate Risk: Projects that include activities with potential adverse social and environmental risks and impacts, that are limited in scale, can be identified with a reasonable degree of certainty, and can be addressed through application of standard best practice, mitigation/control measures and stakeholder engagement during Project implementation. - Substantial Risk: Substantial Risk Projects will require social and environmental assessment and review to determine how the potential impacts identified in the screening will be avoided or when avoidance is not possible, minimized, mitigated and managed.
-A site-specific Environmental and Social Management Plan (scaled to nature of the risks) should be in place to ensure risks are managed. - High Risk: Projects that include activities with potential significant and/or irreversible adverse social and environmental risks and impacts (including OHS), or which raise significant concerns among potentially affected communities and individuals as expressed during the stakeholder engagement process.
+A site-specific Environmental and Social Management Plan (scaled to nature of the risks) should be in place to ensure risks are managed.

+• High Risk: Projects that include activities with potential significant and/or irreversible adverse social and environmental risks and impacts (including OHS), or which raise significant concerns among potentially affected communities and individuals as expressed during the stakeholder engagement process.
 High Risk activities may involve significant impacts on physical, biological, socioeconomic, or cultural resources.
 Further impact assessment is required, and an Environmental and Social Management Plan will be in place.
 High Risk Projects require tight control measures, closer monitoring, enhanced internal and external support.

-Note that High Risk sub-projects will be excluded from Yemen ESPECRP funding.
+Note that High Risk sub-projects will be excluded from Yemen ESPECRP and additional financing.
 If high level risks are identified during implementation, Senior management of the Responsible Party and UNDP Project Manager will be notified immediately, and relevant activities will be halted until management measures put in place to reduce the levels of risk.